pretzelai/pretzelai/README.md

 **Q.** _What AI model does Pretzel use?_

-**A.** We currently use GPT-4o and it's been good so far.
+**A.** We currently use GPT-4o by default and it's been good so far.
+We also allow you to switch models in Pretzel Settings if you're using your own API key.
 We will keep experimenting with the model, prompts and parameters to keep improving the code-gen experience.

 **Q.** _What about feature X?_